NishanthNNK/GWU-NCAA-bracket-challenge-/README.md

 **Model Definition**

 Our model employs statistical features derived from historical match data to predict the outcomes of NCAA basketball games.
-Unlike traditional embedding-based approaches, this model leverages a combination of team performance metrics such as field goal percentage (FGP), 3-point field goal percentage (FGP3), and free throw percentage (FTP) to understand and predict game results.
+This model leverages a combination of team performance metrics such as field goal percentage (FGP), 3-point field goal percentage (FGP3), and free throw percentage (FTP) to understand and predict game results.

 The model operates by processing these key features for each team involved in a matchup: